Cookies and how we use them

 When you fill in a form or provide your details on our website, you will see one or more tick boxes allowing you to:

-If you have agreed that we can use your information for marketing purposes, you can change your mind easily, via one of these methods:
+- If you have agreed that we can use your information for marketing purposes, you can change your mind easily using our Marketing Preferences form.

 We will always hold your information securely.